-- S.1.
-Design of Indicating and Recording Elements and Recorded Representations. - S.1.1.
-Zero Indication.
-Provisions shall be made to indicate and record a no-load reference value and, if the no-load reference value is a zero value indication, to indicate and record an out-of-balance condition on both sides of zero. - S.1.1.1.
-Digital Zero Indication.
-A digital zero indication shall represent a balance condition that is within $\pm 1/2$ the value of the scale division. - S.1.2.
-Value of Scale Division (d).
-The value of the scale division (d), expressed in a unit of weight, shall be equal to. - (a) 1, 2, or 5; or - (b) a decimal multiple or submultiple of 1, 2, or 5; or - (c) a binary submultiple of a unit of weight.
+S.1.
+Design of Indicating and Recording Elements and Recorded Representations.

+S.1.1.
+Zero Indication. - Provisions shall be made to indicate and record a no-load reference value and, if the no-load reference value is a zero value indication, to indicate and record an out-of-balance condition on both sides of zero.

+S.1.1.1.
+Digital Zero Indication. - A digital zero indication shall represent a balance condition that is within $\pm 1/2$ the value of the scale division.

+S.1.2.
+Value of Scale Division (d). - The value of the scale division (d), expressed in a unit of weight, shall be equal to:

+(a) 1, 2, or 5; or

+(b) a decimal multiple or submultiple of 1, 2, or 5; or

+(c) a binary submultiple of a unit of weight.

-Examples: Scale divisions may be 0.01, 0.02, or 0.05; 0.1, 0.2, or 0.5; 1, 2, or 5; 10, 20, or 50; or 1/2, 1/4, 1/8, 1/16, etc.
+Examples: Scale divisions may be 0.01, 0.02, or 0.05; 0.1, 0.2, or 0.5; 1, 2, or 5; 10, 20, or 50; or 1/2, 1/4, 1/8, 1/16, etc. [Nonretroactive as of January 1, 1986] (Amended 1987)

-- S.1.3.
-Capacity Indication and Recorded Representation.
-An indicating or recording element shall not indicate or record any values when the gross load is in excess of 105 percent of the capacity of the system. - S.1.4.
-Weighing Sequence.
-For systems used to receive (weigh in), the no-load reference value shall be determined and recorded only at the beginning of each weighing cycle.
-For systems used to deliver (weigh out), the no-load reference value shall be determined and recorded only after the gross load reference value for each weighing cycle has been indicated and recorded. - S.1.5.
-Recording Sequence.
-Provision shall be made so that all weight values are indicated until the completion of the recording of the indicated value. - S.1.6.
-Provision for Sealing Adjustable Components on Electronic Devices.
-Provision shall be made for applying a security seal in a manner that requires the security seal to be broken before an adjustment can be made to any component affecting the performance of the device - S.2.
-Design of Balance and Damping Mechanism. - S.2.1.
-Zero-Load Adjustment.
-The weighing system shall be equipped with manual or semiautomatic means by which the zero-load balance or no-load reference value indication may be adjusted.
-An automatic zero setting mechanism is prohibited. - S.2.1.1.
-Manual.
-A manual zero-load or no-load reference value setting mechanism shall be operable or accessible only by a tool outside of or entirely separate from this mechanism or enclosed in a cabinet. - S.2.1.2.
-Semiautomatic.
-A semiautomatic zero-load or no-load reference value setting mechanism shall meet the provisions of S.2.1.1. or shall be operable only when:
+S.1.3.
+Capacity Indication and Recorded Representation. - An indicating or recording element shall not indicate or record any values when the gross load is in excess of 105 percent of the capacity of the system.

+S.1.4.
+Weighing Sequence. - For systems used to receive (weigh in), the no-load reference value shall be determined and recorded only at the beginning of each weighing cycle.
+For systems used to deliver (weigh out), the no-load reference value shall be determined and recorded only after the gross load reference value for each weighing cycle has been indicated and recorded.

+S.1.5.
+Recording Sequence. - Provision shall be made so that all weight values are indicated until the completion of the recording of the indicated value.

+S.1.6.
+Provision for Sealing Adjustable Components on Electronic Devices. - Provision shall be made for applying a security seal in a manner that requires the security seal to be broken before an adjustment can be made to any component affecting the performance of the device.

-&lt;sup>1(Title amended 1986)
+1(Title amended 1986)